girikgarg8/Namaste-React-Frontend-Cohort/Session-6 Exploring the world/theory/Notes.md

 Since the browser interprets the call to the proxy server as a request to the same origin, it doesn't report a CORS policy violation.

 4. Use online websites like `corsproxy.org`, they behave similar to the extensions discussed in part 2.
 We are using this for production builds.

+**Let's learn and implement Shimmer UI**

+As a fallback UI, we can show a loader or a custom message like 'Loading'.
+However, shimmer is a good user experience to show as a fallback UI, because it gives the user a preview of what the page is going to look like.
+We can create our own shimmer or use NPM packages to create it.
+In the current implementation, we are creating a shimmer through NPM package as it gives a better user experience than creating a shimmer on our own.